 Finding your way around: Power vs. simplicity

 For a certified ServiceNow developer, the interface is a powerful playground.
 For everyone else?
 Not so much.
-It's often described as cluttered, confusing, and just plain overwhelming.
-If you're a support agent who just wants to solve a customer's problem or a manager who needs to pull a simple report, the maze of menus and forms can slow you down instead of speeding you up.
+It's often described as cluttered, confusing, and overwhelming (source) for less technical users.
+If you're a support agent who just wants to solve a customer's problem or a manager who needs to pull a simple report, the maze of menus and forms can slow you down.

 Getting help: Customer support

-When you're rolling out a new tool, especially an AI-powered one, you want to be sure it will work.
-Instead of a high-stakes, big-bang launch, modern tools give you a safer way forward. eesel AI, for example, has a risk-free simulation mode.
-You can test the AI on thousands of your own past tickets to see exactly how it performs, what questions it can handle, and what your return on investment will be, all before a customer ever interacts with it.
+When you're rolling out a new AI tool, you want to test it before going live. eesel AI has a simulation mode that lets you test the AI on thousands of your own past tickets to see exactly how it performs, what questions it can handle, and what your return on investment will look like, all before a customer ever interacts with it.
 This lets you go live with confidence in minutes, not months.

 |---|---|---|